eXist-db/eXide/docs/docs.md

 As an alternative to the `tab` key, you can also press `Ctrl-Space`, `Cmd-Space` or `Option-Space` (Mac).
-Unlike `tab`, this will also work if the cursor is placed in white space or inside the prefix or namespace declarations of an <i>import module</i> or <i>declare namespace</i> expression.
+Unlike `tab`, this will also work if the cursor is placed in white space or inside the prefix or namespace declarations of an *import module* or *declare namespace* expression.

 ## Code Snippets

-Snippets are triggered by pressing
-`tab` after typing a known keyword.
-For example, to create a new XQuery function, type
-<i>fun</i> and press `tab`.
-A snippet may have one or more parameters to change: after insertion,
-the function name will be selected so you can edit it.
+Snippets are triggered by pressing the `tab` key after typing a known keyword.
+For example, to create a new XQuery function, type *fun* and press `tab`.
+A snippet may have one or more parameters to change: after insertion, the function name will be selected so you can edit it.
 Pressing `tab` will move to the next snippet parameter.
 Press `ESC` when you are done editing parameters.